 It is also a very good idea to use different passwords for the

-In sum, you cannot have a safe MySQL Cluster if it is directly accessible from outside your local network.
+In sum, you cannot have a safe NDB Cluster if it is directly accessible from outside your local network.

-If you wish to employ MySQL Cluster's distributed privilege
+If you wish to employ NDB Cluster 's distributed privilege

 capabilities, you should not simply convert the system tables in